mapbender/mapbender-documentation/en/architecture/directory_structure.rst

      bin/console assets:install --symlink --relative public

-.. note:: If you use Windows, you cannot create symbolic links and therefore have to run the command ``php.exe bin/console assets:install public`` to copy the files to the directory after every change in the code.
+.. note:: If you use Windows, you cannot create symbolic links and therefore have to run the command ``php.exe bin/console assets:install public`` to copy the files to the public directory after every change in JavaScript-, css-, twig- or image files.

 src